University of Colorado Foundation

 - and a distribution from a board-designated quasi-endowment.

-Of total revenue anticipated in fiscal year 2020, the Foundation will retain $5.5 million to fund its operations and $1.5 million as an addition to its unrestricted net assets.
-The Foundation will transfer the remaining $24.2 million to CU as a contribution towards funding CU Advancement’s operating expenses and IT infrastructure investments.
+Of the $35 million in revenue budgeted for fiscal year 2021, the Foundation will retain $5 million to fund its operations and transfer $30 million to CU as a contribution towards funding CU Advancement’s operating expenses and IT infrastructure investments.

 Endowment Spending Policy